 Fill the canner about 1/2 full of water and start it heating (with the lid on).

 Put the lids into the small pot of boiling water for at least several minutes.
 Note: everything gets sanitized in the water bath (step 7) anyway, so this just helps to ensure there is no spoilage later!)

-I'm sure you can figure out how to wash the cucumbers and onions in plain cold water.
+I'm sure you can figure out how to wash the cucumbers in plain cold water.